Cover image for Dave the Diver - In the Jungle DLC

 A screenshot of the new Bancho Grill restaurant, showing the new multi-level, isometric serving area in the village of Utara.

-The narrative brilliance of this expansion isn't found in text boxes or cinematic cutscenes; it is woven directly into the environmental storytelling and character animation.
+The narrative brilliance of this expansion is not found in traditional text boxes or cinematic cutscenes; it is woven directly into the environmental storytelling and character animation.
 Dave is, at his core, a creature of the ocean.
-He found his rhythm and his peace gliding over sunlit coral reefs.
-Dragged into the freshwater of the Utara village, Dave is completely out of his depth.
-The trailer subtly showcases this through his movements.
-He is heavier here.
+He found his rhythm and his peace gliding over sunlit coral reefs, where visibility was infinite and the rules were clear.
+Dragged into the freshwater of the Utara village, Dave is completely and visibly out of his depth, becoming a stranger in a land that does not want him.
+The trailer subtly showcases this through physical movements.
+Dave is heavier here, his gear dragging against the thick, humid atmosphere of the jungle lake.
 He kicks up blinding clouds of debris because he simply doesn't know how to navigate this thick, unfamiliar ecosystem yet.
-It is a brilliant, silent character arc.
-The game strips away his competence and forces a profound empathy from the player.
-Dave isn't a superhero conquering a new land; he is an intruder struggling to survive in a place that resents him.
+It is a brilliant, silent character arc that strips away competence and forces a profound empathy from the player.
+Dave isn't a superhero conquering a new land; he is an intruder struggling to survive in a place that resents his intrusion.
 The story is one of adaptation, of a man forced to confront the fact that his mastery of the sea means absolutely nothing in the suffocating grip of the jungle.
+Meeting the new NPCs of Utara, Dave looks visibly out of place, his high-tech diving gear clashing with the ancient, overgrown ruins of the lake.
+It is a poignant reminder that even a master of the Blue Hole can be reduced to a novice when faced with the primeval power of the jungle.

 Dave meeting the new NPCs in the jungle village of Utara, looking visibly out of place in his diving gear.